mrsalt/me/resume-short.md

 #### OXPd SDKs (.NET / C#, Java, ASP.NET), Aug 2008 - Jul 2009
 * Worked with senior architect responsible for OXPd 1.6 architecture to move project from prototype to production; developed initial SDK, including demo application, continuous integration process, and initial tests.

-#### Jedi Extensibility SDKs (.NET / C#), Aug 2008 - Jul 2009
-* Designed and implemented UI related 3rd party SDKs in firmware (Menus, Internal Pages, Help, Localization).
-* Recognized (and convinced others of) supportability problems with original Menus SDK design; designed and implemented simpler solution.

-#### DoD CAC (US Government Smart Card Authentication (C++/C)
-* Led development work for Common Access Card (CAC) authentication and e-mail signing solution for OZ based MFP products, moving HP ahead of competitors for US Department of Defense sales.
-* Integrated/ported OpenSSL and Heimdahl open source libraries.
-* Created smart alloc tool, used initially for OpenSSL and Heimdahl but later used for many other libraries to help identify memory leaks by assigning unique identifiers for memory allocations without changing source code.

-#### MFP Current Product Engineering Team (C++, PHP, SQL, Java)
-* Delivered crucial new functionality and defects fixes to meet customer needs, often helping to make additional sales (sometimes valued in the millions of dollars).
-Often worked on complex issues (like memory corruption, memory leaks, duration test issues) or parts of the system our team was not experienced with.
-* **MIMS (Mark’s Information Management System)**: Developed website / database for team, which managed many aspects of our software development lifecycle:
-  * Team members felt that system helped dramatically with productivity.

 ### Aug 2013 – Oct 2014, *Software Engineer*,	**[dzinesteps.com](http://www.dzinesteps.com)** (JavaScript, MySQL)
 * Designed and implemented website to help homeowners and designers visualize changes to their existing home or new home.